lizmccleary/Berry_Dashboard/README.md

 # Berry_Dashboard
-Arcade scripts used to calculate and generate interactive berry graphs in Dashboard
+Arcade scripts used to calculate and generate interactive berry graphs in 'Long-term monitoring of berries across Inuit Nunangat' Dashboard.
+Each script is activated when a point on the map is selected.
+These scripts are linked to the Berry Survey and will continuously update as new berry data is added.
+Scripts can be updated through accessing the 'Dashboard Map' web map, selecting the Berry Survey Version 5 sublayer and navigating to the 'Popup' widget in the right-hand panel.